As an Amazon Associate, I earn from qualifying purchases. There may be affiliate links within the post.

-It’s best to wait until after the dish is fully pressure cooked before you add in any dairy products.
-This is because all the pressure can cause the dairy products to separate.
+It’s best to wait until after the dish is fully pressure-cooked before you add in any dairy products.
+This is because all the pressure can cause dairy products to separate.

 When you make Pressure Cooker Mexican Mac and Cheese, we are going to add in the dairy products including the cheese after the pasta is cooked.

 The pressure cooker is going to help cook the pasta, but the other products will be stirred in right after the pasta is done cooking.

 What cheese should you use for Mexican Mac and Cheese?